rsksmart/devportal-1.0/rif/multisig/architecture/contracts.md

 ### approveHash

-It marks a hash as approved, hence it can be executed by owners only.
+It marks a hash as approved, hence, it can be executed by owners only.

 ```solidity
 function approveHash(bytes32 hashToApprove)